eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Galactic
 ########

-This section shows how to install and deploy some ROS 2 galactic nodes in order to monitor them with Fast DDS Monitor.
+This section shows how to install and deploy some ROS 2 Galactic nodes in order to monitor them with Fast DDS Monitor.

 Installation
 ============